-Op Art Cube
+Op Art Cube Directions

-- Print template page with dots.
+- Print the template page with dots.

-- Use a straight edge to connect.
+- Use a straight edge to connect the dots.

-- Add dots centered on each line.
+- Add dots that are centered on each line.

-- Connect with a straight edge.
+- Connect those dots with a straight edge.

-- Erase gray lines shown.
+- Erase the gray lines shown.

-- Erase three more.
+- Erase three more lines.

-- Trace with a marker.
+- Trace the drawing with a marker.

 - Color the shapes with a light, medium, and dark shade of one color.